Skip to main content

 ONBUILD COPY . /app

-β€’ Adds a trigger instruction executed when image is used as base for another build
+β€’ Registers a trigger instruction that runs only when this image is used as a FROM base in a downstream build

 Table 5: Build Optimization Techniques